 The backbone of the BSMART project is Multivariate AutoRegressive (MAR) analysis that has been long developed for statistical quantification of brain connectivity on different time scales.
 Based upon a MAR model, a plethora of spectral quantities such as auto power, partial power, coherence, partial coherence, multiple coherence and Granger causality can be immediately derived.
 The approach has been fruitfully used to characterize, with high spatial, temporal, and frequency resolution, functional relations within large scale brain networks.

-The BSMART is currently undergoing beta test, freely available under the GNU public license (download BSMART).
+The BSMART is freely available under the GNU public license (download BSMART).
 It is supported by a grant from the National Institute of Neurological Disorders and Stroke (NINDS) through the NIH Neuroinformatics / Human Brain Projects.